vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 Every day people receive numerous documents, presentations and attachments related to their work, links in emails, or any other activity.
 The improved [Microsoft 365 Defender portal](https://security.microsoft.com/homepage) brings Defender for Endpoint, Defender for Office 365, Microsoft 365 Defender into one single platform and includes various capabilities that protect your environment based on your organization`s security needs.
 You should use these recommendations as a starting point:

-**Create a Safe Attachment Policy**
+#### Create a Safe Attachment Policy

 It is usually difficult to define whether an attachment is safe or not by just looking at the email.
-Creating a safe attachment policy will help you protect against malicious files and attachments.
+Creating a safe attachment policy will help you protect files and attachments from malicious attacks.
 You need to [Connect Microsoft 365 to Microsoft Defender for Cloud Apps](https://docs.microsoft.com/en-us/defender-cloud-apps/connect-office-365) to enable this feature.

 To create a Safe attachment policy, complete the following steps:

-1. Go to https://protection.office.com and sign in with your admin account.
+1. Go to (https://protection.office.com) and sign in with your admin account.
 2. In the Security & Compliance Center, in the left navigation pane, under **Threat management**, select **Policy**.
 3. On the Policy page, select **Safe Attachments**.